How to Connect Claude to Google Drive: A Complete Guide

 Can Claude edit files in Google Drive?

-Not directly through the standard integration, which is mostly read-only.
-However, using the Fast.io MCP bridge, Claude can edit copies of files stored in its dedicated workspace and save new versions, giving you a functional editing workflow without risking your original masters.
+The official Google Drive connector is primarily read-only for text documents.
+Using the Fast.io MCP bridge, Claude can edit copies of files stored in its dedicated workspace and save new versions, giving you a functional editing workflow without touching your original files.

 Is the Fast.io MCP server free?

-The MCP (Model Context Protocol) integration requires the Claude Desktop app, which works with both Free and Pro accounts, though Pro accounts have higher rate limits which are better for heavy file processing tasks.
+The MCP integration requires the Claude Desktop app, which works with Free and Pro accounts.
+Pro accounts have higher rate limits, which matters for heavy file processing.

 What file types can Claude read via Fast.io?

 Through the MCP server, Claude can read any text-based file (code, markdown, txt, logs) and access metadata for binary files.
-If you enable Intelligence Mode in Fast.io, the system auto-indexes content including PDFs and documents for semantic search.
+With Intelligence Mode enabled, Fast.io auto-indexes PDFs and documents for semantic search.

 Related Resources